monk-io/docs/docs/publishers.md

 ---
-title: Publish your templates
+title: Join Monk Publisher Program
 ---

 # Publisher & Certified Content Program (Alpha)

 Monk is a new alternative to Kubernetes and Terraform-based deployment flows.
 We make it possible to orchestrate entire stacks, rather than just containers, on any cloud or on-premise cluster, saving months of DevOps overhead.

 This vision wouldn't be possible without publishers: developers who build and maintain stack Templates.
 We invite you to become one for fun, exposure and a host of other benefits.

-## Publishers create Monk Templates
+## Publishers Create Monk Templates

 Monk is based on powerful master manifests, called Templates.
 You can use them to specify and provision system configurations down to the workload level.
 This makes these templates incredibly easy to deploy, manage and migrate on any infrastructure.